NKHUBALALE/hello-world/README.md

 # hello-world
-My name is Nkhubalale Emmnauel Nkadimeng, I am a 25 year old guy who has passion in tech.
-I love solving mathemathical problems and coding problems.
-I hope to learn more from umuzi and use the knowledge acquired to solve some of the real life issues.
-I hope to have a great time with the institution.
-Lets all gro, #y=mc^2^
+My name is Nkhubalale Emmnauel Nkadimeng, and I'm driven by a profound passion for technology.
+I thrive on unraveling complex mathematical and coding challenges, eager to expand my skills and knowledge.
+With the expertise gained, I aim to tackle real-world problems creatively.
+Excited for an enriching journey ahead, let's embark on this growth together! #y=mc^2^